joe-speedboat/workshop.ansible/20 Protect sensible variables.md

 ### Solution2 (simple var)
 This works for the session until you logout.
-But it is super simple ans works with all users, not only root.
+But it is super simple and works with all users, not only root on any system.

 ### Replace the vault password with a script
 ```